OuyangWenyu/hydrodataset/docs/source/index.rst

 ..
-HydroBench documentation master file, created by sphinx-quickstart on Mon Jul 26 15:57:56 2021.
+HydroDataset documentation master file, created by sphinx-quickstart on Mon Jul 26 15:57:56 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to HydroBench's documentation!
+Welcome to HydroDataset's documentation!
 ======================================

 .. toctree::